How to Become an Allied Health Professional

 Licensing & Certifications

 We keep these on file for you, but it’s best if you keep all documents for your records as well.
-The licensing process varies state to state, and we may be able to help you expedite the process.
+When it comes to the allied licensing process, each profession has different compliance requirements — and those requirements often vary from state to state (and facility to facility).

 Drug Screen & Background Check